AvaloniaCommunity/awesome-avalonia/README.md

 - [YetAnotherXmppClient](https://github.com/jfechn/YetAnotherXmppClient) - XMPP library with Avalonia UI.
 - [GroupMe Desktop Client](https://github.com/alexdillon/GroupMeClientAvalonia) - GroupMe Desktop Client Avalonia is an open-source, cross platform, modular client for GroupMe messenging.
 - [Lacmus](https://github.com/lacmus-foundation/lacmus-app) - The program for searching through photos from the air of lost people in the forest using Retina Net neural nwtwork.
-- [traficante](https://github.com/golabek-co-uk/traficante) - An app that let you run cross database(eg. SqlServer and ElasticSearch) SQL queries
+- [traficante](https://github.com/golabek-co-uk/traficante) - An app that let you run cross database(eg. SqlServer and ElasticSearch) SQL queries.
 - [Synfonia](https://github.com/jmacato/Synfonia) - A music-oriented media player built with AvaloniaUI and our own fork of SharpAudio with FFMPEG Integration.
 - [xDelta3 Cross GUI](https://github.com/dan0v/xdelta3-cross-gui) - A cross-platform GUI for creating patches using xDelta3 on Windows, Linux, and Mac.